top of page

 and wellbeing by taking a more holistic approach.

-Learn all about project VIP just over the hill next door, why & when it was started, the objectives and the amazing discoveries en route!
+Now completed, The Visual Impact Provision (VIP) Project, just over the hill to us, why & when it was started, the objectives and the amazing discoveries en route!

 Aren't we so fortunate, living slap bang in the middle of an area of outstanding natural beauty, where archaeological finds from the earliest Neolithic (4000-2500 BC) and Bronze Age (2500-800 BC) settlements from 6000 years ago, through the 500 years of Roman occupation (late Iron Age 1st century BC to late Roman period 4th century AD) to the relatively recent Medieval times (from the 5th to 15th century AD) continue to be discovered!